ebook: The Kingdom strikes back -- Signs of the Messiah at work

 Jesus was different.
 Flying in the face of religious tradition, Jesus centered His ministry on the poor.
 He even went so far as to point out that privileged status for the poor was a sure sign of the Messiah.

 Our Lord's words to John's followers did not end with an exclamation of how the high and mighty were falling at His feet.
 He didn't whip out a list of impressive endorsements from important people and send that to John.
-Rather He said, "Tell John I'm preaching to the poor" -- Matthew 11:5.
+Rather, He said, "Tell John I'm preaching to the poor" -- Matthew 11:5.
 He seemed certain this would convince John of His Messiahship.

 Most of Jesus' followers during His earthly ministry were Galilean peasants.
 Only a handful of those responding to His message had political, religious, or economic clout.
 This remained true right to the end of the New Testament.
 The Church grew rapidly in its first decades.
 Still, to the Caesars, Neros, and Herods of its day, it was a pitiful minority.
 The Church of Jesus Christ looked like a passel of helpless people of no account.
 Most new converts were the off-scouring and the disinherited of the Roman Empire.
 From a worldly point of view, the good news of the Kingdom had come to those who had no right to it: the poor.

 Caesar, Nero and Herod were wrong, of course.
 Jesus was the promised Messiah.
 Today Christianity is the only truly global religion.
 It can be argued that it has influenced humanity more than any other religion.
-Yet even today the Church is most vigorous and alive where it targets the disenfranchised rather than the movers and shakers of society.
+Yet even today the Church is most vigorous and alive where it ministers to the disenfranchised rather than the movers and shakers of society.
 How do we know the Messiah has come?
 It's because the gospel is being preached to the poor.

 I grew up in a Nazarene parsonage in the 1950s.
-Back then we Nazarenes were "the church across the tracks."
+Back then, we Nazarenes were "the church across the tracks."
 Our churches were located in the poor section of town.
 Some people looked at us with disdain.
 Some openly ridiculed us.
 We bristled at that kind of treatment.
 We craved some status for our motley collections of day laborers, widows, and short-order cooks.

 That's the way the Church of the Nazarene began at the turn of the century, of course.
 Phineas F. Bresee's burden was a ministry to the poor.
 That burden led him to found the Church of the Nazarene in Los Angeles.